Quick Answer (TL;DR)

 What Is Net Promoter Score (NPS)?

 Likelihood that customers recommend your product.
+NPS was introduced by Fred Reichheld in a 2003 Harvard Business Review article and is maintained by Bain & Company's Net Promoter System.
 This is one of the core metrics in the referral metrics category and is essential for any product team serious about data-driven decision making.

 Net Promoter Score (NPS) measures the organic growth potential of your product.
 Referral and word-of-mouth metrics are powerful because they represent growth that does not require proportional increases in marketing spend.